Education in Romania: Social involvement

 After 1990, universities were the first kind of institution to start the reforms for democratization of education.
 They achieved autonomy, an impossible goal during the socialist regime.
 Students had been a very active social category participating in the social protests in the years 1956, 1968, 1987, and 1989.
 After 1990, they formed a very radical offensive campaign aimed against communist politicians.
 The University Square movement began when, around the University of Bucharest, these students proclaimed a ‘communist free zone’, installed tents around the area and protested for over 40 days demanding that communist statesmen be dismissed from public functions.
 Additionally, they demanded the autonomy of mass-media.

 However, Romanian students’ movements were a model for other neighboring countries.
 For instance, Bulgarian students made an alliance with union syndicates and protested through marathon demonstrations and strikes.
 The difference in that case was that their union syndicates were strong allies of students.
 Also, their movement was less radical but more powerful and realistic.
 In this case, they succeeded to dismiss some communist leaders.
 In Ukraine, the social movements from the end of 2004 against electoral frauds had the same structure.

 General assessment

+Literacy in Romania is almost universal, with only 0.83% of the population being illiterate, according to the 2021 census.
+Illiteracy is higher among the Romani minority (3.73%) and Turkish minority (3.13%).
+The percentage of illiterate persons has decreased throughout the years; at the 2002 census it was 2.6%, and among the Romani minority and Turkish minority the illiteracy rates were 25.6% and 23.7% respectively.